Home HeadphonesHeadphone Comparisons AKG K240 vs. Samson SR850: In Depth Comparison

 Genre Pairing

-I think the main takeaway from this comparison is in fact a genre-specific consideration, coupled with source files.
+I think the main takeaway from this comparison is a genre-specific consideration, coupled with source files.

 As good as the K240 is, it won’t sound amazing with every genre and that’s something you’ll have to accept beforehand.

-For instance, “Testify” by Rage Against the Machine is a song that’s just not going to sound as good through a 240 and there’s no getting around it.
-The separation is there, the detail is heard, but it just doesn’t hit like it needs to.
+The separation is there, and the detail is heard, but it just doesn’t hit like it needs to.
 I think most of this has to do with the more laid-back treble.
-It works wonderfully on lighter genres because of its incredible way of presenting the instruments Timbre, but it lacks a punch required from a harder number.
-What is Timbre?
+It works wonderfully on lighter genres because of its incredible way of presenting the instrument’s Timbre, but it lacks the punch required from a harder number.

-For Classic Rock though?
+For Classic Rock?
 I actually prefer the 240 over the 850 because of said Timbre.
 It’s more natural, more organic, and more realistic sounding.

-While the 850 paired with Testify may be more lively, there’s still the problem of the treble just being too bitey and sibilant.
+While the 850 paired with Testify may be more lively, there’s still the problem of the treble being too bitey and sibilant.
 You’ll notice that it tends to sound kind of forced and a bit artificial.
-I did notice the bass does hit a bit harder than a 240 and helps to give the song some extra body.
+I noticed the bass hits harder than a 240 and helps to give the song some extra body.

 So what’s the final word regarding these two?

-In most circumstances, I would recommend the AKG K240.
+In most circumstances, I would recommend the AKG K240 Studio.
 It sounds more true to life, more organic, more natural, and has a slightly better Soundstage with a more relaxed but still detailed treble.

 Well, that’s about it for today my friend!
 I hope you’ve enjoyed this AKG K240 vs. Samson SR850 Comparison.